symfony-cmf/symfony-cmf-docs/reference/configuration/media.rst

 **type**: ``enum`` **valid values**: ``true|false|auto`` **default**: ``auto``

+If ``true``, the serializer handler for images is activated.
+If set to ``auto``, this is activated only if the JMSSerializerBundle is present.

+The serializer handler adds an url to the serialized representation of an image object.

 use_elfinder
 ~~~~~~~~~~~~

 **type**: ``enum`` **valid values**: ``true|false|auto`` **default**: ``auto``

+If ``true``, the elfinder adaper is activated and ``cmf_media.default_browser``
+is set.
+If set to ``auto``, this is activated only if the FMElfinderBundle is
+present.

 use_imagine
 ~~~~~~~~~~~

 **type**: ``enum`` **valid values**: ``true|false|auto`` **default**: ``auto``

+If ``true``, imagine related parameters are set.
+If set to ``auto``, this is activated only if the LiipImagineBundle is present.

+If enabled and if phpcr is enabled, the imagine data loader and cache invalidation listener are activated.

+The LiipImagineBundle is able to provide scaled images.
+Otherwise images are always provided in the original resolution (and scaling might happen in the browser through the img width and height attributes).

 imagine_filters
 ~~~~~~~~~~~~~~~